-To support a strong research culture in the institution, teachers are encouraged to attend, publish and present research papers in seminars and conferences.
+With view to support a Strong research in the institution, teachers are encourage to take up research project.
+Five projectes totalling Rs.
+1.35 lakhs and one project for Rs.
+1.7.
+Lakhs were sanctioned to our teachers by the University of Mumbai and UGC respectively.
+Then teacher are also given encouragement and support to attend, publish and present research papers in seminars and conferences.
 Teachers pursuing doctoral research are encouraged to take leave under FIP.
 The SHP targets student research while 'Anubhav' provides a platform for teachers to share research opinions.
 'Srujan' and 'Jigyaasa' are college publications that help teachers and students respectively to publish their research work.
 Srujan has since acquired in ISSN Number and has evolved as a Peer reviewed journal, Several teachers are engaged in active research and have received grants from various agencies for major and minor research projects.
 Anubhav and Srujan have become intercollegiate forums.
 CPCA has helped students carry out in depth research under the guidance of teacher mentors.